RubenNijhuis/Mini-Ray-Tracer/README.md

 ## Project structure
 ```
 Mini-Ray-Tracer -/
   - 🖼 assets -/	# All types of assets, output img
   - 📦 bin -/		# Mini-Ray-Tracer output
   - 👀 include -/	# The .h files of the project
   - 📚 libs -/		# Our custom and vendor libraries
   - ⛲️ src -/		# Source files
   - 🧪 test -/		# Testing directory
-	- .gitignore	# To ignore files

   - .gitmodules		# Describes what submodules are installed
-	- LICENSE	# Regular MIT license
   - Makefile		# Compiling && linking magic happens here
-	- README.md	# Our point of setup, notes and API
+  ...
 ```

 ## Module folder structure

+In this project we tried to adhere to a more modular structure of our project.
+Creating components that have one entry point and abstract the inner-workings.

+Each module has a folder and file that match name-wise.
+Every other file can be seen as a part of that bigger module.
+In some cases some functions might be exposed to the larger project as it follows the DRY principle more.

 ```
 📁 Folder name
 	- File with that same folder name (this is the module entry point)
 	- ...supporting files
 	- Potential README explaining the setup
 ```

 ## Command list